USS Jeannette (1878): Polar expedition

 Bennett's plan was to sail a vessel through the Bering Strait, on the theory that the warm Pacific Ocean current known as the Kuro Siwo would provide a "thermometric gateway" whereby a suitable ship might reach the North Pole.
 This was the primary objective, but the ship was also equipped for scientific observation.
 By agreement with the U.S. Department of the Navy, Bennett would finance the expedition, but would sail under naval laws and discipline, and would be commanded by a naval officer, George W. De Long.
 Pandora was renamed Jeannette, after Bennett's sister, and in January 1879 arrived at the Mare Island Naval Shipyard, to be fitted for Arctic service.

 Jeannette departed San Francisco on 8 July 1879.
 She sent her last communication to Washington from Saint Lawrence Bay, Chukotka, on 27 August.
 Shortly afterwards she encountered ice, of increasing severity as she pushed her way forward to Herald Island.
 On 7 September, she was caught fast in the ice at 71°35′N 175°6′E. For the next 21 months, Jeannette drifted in an erratic fashion, generally to the northwest but frequently doubling back on herself.

 In May 1881, two islands were discovered, which De Long named Henrietta Island—after Bennett's mother—and Jeannette Island.
 On the night of 12 June, when they had reached 77°15′N 155°0′E, the pressure of the ice finally began to crush the Jeannette.
-De Long and his men unloaded provisions and equipment onto the ice, and watched as the ship continued moaning through the night and finally disappeared beneath the water in the early morning of June 13.
+De Long and his men unloaded provisions and equipment onto the ice, and watched until the ship sank in the early morning of June 13.

 The expedition began the long trek to the Siberian coast, hauling their sledges with boats and supplies.
 On their way they discovered a further island which they named Bennett Island in honor of the expedition's sponsor.
 After reaching the New Siberian Islands and gaining some food and rest, the party took to their three boats on September 12 for the last stage of their journey to the Lena Delta, their planned landfall.
 As a violent storm blew up, one of the boats—with lieutenant Charles W. Chipp and seven men—capsized and sank.
 The other two craft, commanded by De Long and chief engineer George W. Melville with 14 and 11 men respectively, survived the severe weather but landed at widely separated points on the delta.